Key Points

 |---|---|---|---|

-Route B (Singapore, New Zealand, and the Philippines): May require a 4-step process via Japanese notary public, Legal Affairs Bureau, and MOFA apostille where requested by the receiving authority.
+Route B check (Singapore, New Zealand, and the Philippines): The original family register side receives the MOFA apostille.
+On the translation certificate side, notary certification, Legal Affairs Bureau seal certification, and MOFA apostille may be required where requested by the receiving authority.

 For more details, please refer to our Country-by-Country Guide.